Luke 11:37-54 – “Woe” to Religious Leaders

 ANALYSIS

 These are some of Jesus’ most stinging words in the Gospel of Luke.
-Upon people generally known for their commitment to live in faithful accord with the law of Moses, Jesus unleashes a stream of indictments concerning false and hypocritical piety.
+Upon people generally known and revered for their commitment to live in faithful accord with the law of Moses, Jesus unleashes a stream of indictments concerning false and hypocritical piety.
 What Jesus says goes beyond calling Pharisees and scribes misguided; he assaults their character and motives.
 At the root of his criticisms is the claim that they have failed in their ability to provide authentic spiritual leadership.
 The hypocrisy, greed, and desire for acclaim that Jesus sees on display in their lives make them dangerous people.
 Pharisees purport to promote purity, but they actually serve as a source of impurity that others cannot easily recognize, just as an unmarked grave gives no warning to people who might accidentally defile themselves by walking over it.
 Scribes are guilty of violence against prophets that God sends.
 Jesus pronounces them culpable for everything from the Old Testament’s first murder (Abel, in Genesis 4:8) to its last one (Zechariah, in 2 Chronicles 24:20-21).
-(In some orderings of the books of the Jewish Scriptures, 2 Chronicles came last.)
+(In some orderings of the books of the Jewish Scriptures, 2 Chronicles came last, thus Jesus is referring to murders at the beginning and the end of the Scriptures.)